NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ## Jailbreak Attempts

-In the context of LLMs, Jailbreaking typically refers to finding ways to circumvent the built-in restrictions or guidelines set by the model's developers.
+In the context of LLMs, jailbreaking typically refers to finding ways to circumvent the built-in restrictions or guidelines set by the model's developers.
 These restrictions are usually in place for ethical, legal, or safety reasons.
 For example, what would happen if we instruct the InfoBot something like this:

 ```python
 response = await rails.generate_async(messages=[{